-- FY 2017: Re-proposed to streamline the subsidy calculation process using the Path to Success rent calculation, and expands the - FY 2016: RFP solicitation process to include for-profit entities in addition to non-profit entities.
+- Prior Updates Baselines, benchmarks, and metrics were modified in the Fiscal Year 2017 Plan due to the re-proposal. - FY 2017: Re-proposed to streamline the subsidy calculation process using the Path to Success rent calculation, and expands the populations served including both individuals and families. - FY 2016: RFP solicitation process to include for-profit entities in addition to non-profit entities.
 Additionally, SDHC may award the subsidies to an SDHC-owned development without a competitive process.
 Partnering agencies may utilize the VI-SPDAT model to refer applicants for the housing program.
-Due to the success of the activity, SDHC is expanding the program to include funding - FY 2013: Re-proposed to allow SDHC to allocate additional vouchers to the program, broaden the definition of homelessness, and and B(1)(b)(viii) containing waivers of Sections 8 and 9(g)(3) of the 1937 Act and 24 CFR 982 and 990.
-MTW Agreement Attachment
+Due to the success of the activity, SDHC is expanding the program to include funding beds in addition to units.
+A modified alternate HQS policy will be used for the beds funded through the program. - FY 2013: Re-proposed to allow SDHC to allocate additional vouchers to the program, broaden the definition of homelessness, and apply MTW flexibilities to the rent calculation methodology.

-PLAN YEAR: 2011 RE-PROPOSED: N/A
+2011-7.
+PLAN YEAR: 2011

+DEVELOPMENT OF RE-PROPOSED: N/A